itstorque/cookie-hijacker-chrome/node-server/README.md

 To set up a table in the database, navigate to `localhost:3000/create-database`

-to see the contents of the table go to `localhost:3000/create-database`
+to reset the contents of the table go to `localhost:3000/reset-database`

 To add strings to table, go to `localhost:3000/report-a-bug/{string-to-add-to-db}`